-When American soldiers captured during the Korean war began publicly denouncing their homeland and renouncing their allegiance to Uncle Sam on television, top ranking spooks at the CIA were spooked themselves.
-They imagined the spectre of a frightful new era of mind warfare populated with programmed assassins, Manchurian candidates, crowd control, and subversion of individuals or states beneath their awareness.
+When American soldiers captured in the Korean war denounced their homeland on television top ranking 'spooks' at the CIA were spooked themselves.
+They imagined the specter of a frightful new era of mind warfare populated with programmed assassins, Manchurian candidates, crowd control, and subversion of individuals or states beneath their awareness.

-While America publicly challenged the Soviets to a space race and an arms race, the CIA embarked on a clandestine mind race against their Soviet KGB counterparts.
-It was spy versus spy and an inner space race for control of the human mind.
+While America publicly challenged the Soviets to a space and an arms race, the CIA embarked on a clandestine inner space race against their Soviet KGB counterparts for control of the human mind.

 The holy grail amongst all of these disparate fragments was the ability to "brainwash" any person of interest: to wipe away select memories, and insert ideas, beliefs, values, or actionable commands - the ability that is, to turn anyone into a soldier, assassin, or informant.

 The CIA enlisted the then eminent psychiatrist, Dr Donald Cameron to assist them.
 The son of a Scottish Presbyterian minister, Donald received his medical degree from the University of Glasgow before emigrating to Canada.

 He was a man who believed that to make an omelet, you had to crack some eggs and was unafraid to try new approaches to therapy.
 This radical disposition had served him well.
 He was president of both the American, Canadian, and World Psychiatric associations.
 Ironically he was also one of the psychiatrists that assessed Rudolf Hess as fit to stand trial for Nazi war crimes at the Nuremberg hearings.